tonymamo/getpackup/src/pages/blog/2022-02-23-what-does-ultra-light-mean-and-do-you-need-it.md

 ### **What Does “Stupid Light” Mean?**

-“Stupid light” is an ultralighter term that refers to leaving behind important gear to lose weight.Remember: trimming down your pack should make your experience better.
+“Stupid light” is an ultralighter term that refers to leaving behind important gear to lose weight.
+Remember: trimming down your pack should make your experience better.
 Don’t put yourself in danger just to save a few grams.

 **<br></br>**